randomman552/Barotrauma-Docker/README.md

-# SteamCMD-Docker
+# Baarotrauma-Docker
-SteamCMD in a Debian based Docker container.\
+Barotrauma dedicated server in a Debian based Docker container.
-Designed to be extended by other containers to install specific dedicated servers.\
-For example, I have extended this image to build a [GMod container](https://github.com/randomman552/GMod-Docker)

-Can also be used in a standalone way to install an app to a directory using a volume or bind mount.

-Currently does not support non-anonymous login.
+This image is extended from [SteamCMD](https://github.com/randomman552/SteamCMD-Docker)

 ## File structure
 The file structure within the container is as follows: